MSRConnections/Azure-training-course/Content/Stream Analytics/StreamAnalyticsHOL.md

 	SELECT * FROM Withdrawals
 	</pre>

 	> Where did the name "Withdrawals" come from?
-That's the name you assigned to the event-hub input in the previous exercise.
+That's the alias you assigned to the event-hub input in the previous exercise.
 If you named it differently, you'll need to replace "Withdrawals" with the input name you used.

     ![Testing a query](images/query-all.png)

     _Testing a query_

 1. In the ensuing dialog, click **BROWSE FOR FILE**.
-Select the file named Withdrawals.json provided in the "resources" folder of this lab.
+Select the file named Withdrawals.json provided in the "resources" directory of this lab.
 Then OK the selection by clicking the check mark in the dialog's lower-right corner.

 	> The reason you're using a file provided for you (rather than the one you captured in the previous exercise) is to make sure everyone who is doing this exercise gets the same results. eventgen.js uses JavaScript's Math.random() function to randomize results, and Math.random() does not produce repeatable sequences of pseudo-random numbers.